hedleysmith/rocketcss/README.md

 Rocket CSS
 ----------

-[Rocket CSS](https://github.com/hedleysmith/rocketcss) is a library of decoupled CSS components written using Sass.
+#### [Rocket CSS](https://github.com/hedleysmith/rocketcss) is a collection of organised but independent frontend components.

-If you've ever wanted a CSS framework that gives you a solid starting point but that can also scale to large projects, Rocket might be for you.

-Rocket provides:
+__Rocket CSS__ gives you a solid and highly customisable starting point and is designed to built on top of to scale.
+You can also use components entirely independently.

+## Features

-* A set of independent components with explicitly declared dependencies
+* __Independent Components__ with explicitly declared dependencies
-* A solid starting point for projects
+* __A Solid Starting Point__ much like other frontend frameworks Rocker CSS has a wide set of useful building blocks to build out a project quickly and easily
-* The ability to use components from other frameworks
+* __Interoperable__ Pick and choose from Rocket CSS, and use components and styling from other frameworks
-* A maintainable and scalable methodology to work with as your project grows
+* __Maintainable and Scalable__ files organised using Component Driven Design principles there is a clear path to build your own components and add styling for sections of your project
+* __Plays well with React.js__ while Rocket CSS currently focuses on styling, it's simple to slot in JavaScript powered components and even state management

 Rocket is not a plug-and-play prototyping kit.
 It's designed to give you a boost toward a more sustainable front end architecture.